whoward/docs/docs/tutorials/appium.md

 You'll need the following to start testing your app using Appium on Sauce:

-  - A computer running Mac OS 10.7.4 or higher
+  - A computer running Mac OS 10.8.5 or higher
-  - Xcode and the iOS 6 SDK or higher
+  - Xcode and the iOS 7 SDK or higher
   - The Xcode command line tools installed
   - Your app source code or a prebuilt .app bundle for your app
   - A [Sauce Labs account](https://saucelabs.com/account)
-  - A Selenium WebDriver client library for your langauge of choice (see the [Tutorial Introduction](##00-Introduction.md##))
+  - An Appium client library for your langauge of choice (see the [Tutorial Introduction](##00-Introduction.md##))

 If you do not have a Mac, you will not be able to compile your app for Appium.
 However, you only need a Mac for compiling the app, so if you already have a compiled '.app' folder, then you can run your tests from Windows, Mac, or Linux.